 An injury to the collateral ligament also causes the knee to pop and buckle.
 It also causes pain and swelling.
 Often you will have pain at the sides of the knee and swelling over the injury site.
 If it is an MCL injury, the pain is on the inside of the knee.
 An LCL injury may cause pain on the outside of the knee.
 The knee will also feel unstable, like it is going to give way.

 How are knee ligament injuries diagnosed?

-Your healthcare provider will ask you have your health history and do a physical exam.
-You may also needs one or more of these tests:
+Your healthcare provider will ask about your health history and do a physical exam.
+You may also need 1 or both of these tests: